The Chinese artichoke (Stachys affinis): sowing, growing, and harvesting

 • Water.

-You can also plant the tubercles in buckets under cover from February onwards.
-They will be transplanted into open ground in April.
+You can also plant the tubercles in buckets under cover as early as February.
+They will be transplanted into the ground in April.

-Growing and caring for Chinese artichokes is not very difficult, although they do require some attention.
+Growing and maintaining Chinese artichokes is not very difficult, although they do require some care.

-During dry weather and in case of drought, watering will be necessary.
+In dry weather and during droughts, watering will be necessary.
 Otherwise, Chinese artichokes do not need water.

 In May-June, it is recommended to hoe to remove weeds.
 Take the opportunity to earth up the young plants.
 Mounding soil around the clump will facilitate tubercle formation and prevent the plant from sprawling too much.
-The tubercles grow near the soil surface, so take care not to damage them.Chinese artichoke cultivation
+The tubercles grow near the surface of the soil, so be careful not to damage them.Chinese artichoke cultivation

-Then, it is advisable to install good mulch, for several reasons: it will keep the soil cool and prevent weed proliferation.
-Similarly, as Chinese artichoke harvests are spread over a long winter period, the mulch prevents the ground from freezing too much.
+Next, it is recommended to install a good mulch, for several reasons: it will keep the soil cool and prevent weed proliferation.
+Similarly, since the harvest of Chinese artichokes spans a long winter period, the mulch prevents the soil from freezing too much.
 This makes harvesting easier.
-You can create your mulch layer, at least 20 cm thick, with straw and dead leaves, possibly mixed with well-dried grass clippings.
+You can create your mulch layer, at least 20 cm thick, using straw and dead leaves, possibly mixed with well-dried grass clippings.

-Like potatoes, Chinese artichokes can be planted alongside celeriac, cabbages, spinach, peas and beans.
+Like potatoes, Chinese artichokes can be paired with celeriac, cabbages, spinach, peas, and beans.

 Harvest and storage

-• Storage: once out of the ground, Chinese artichokes are very delicate and soften quickly.
-They should be eaten very quickly, within 2 or 3 days at most.
+• Storage: once out of the soil, Chinese artichokes are very delicate and soften quickly.
+They should be consumed very quickly, within 2 or 3 days at most.

-Since it’s impossible to peel Chinese artichokes, the method to remove the skin involves rubbing them in a coarse cloth after washing.
-You can also scrub them with a small brush with very soft hairs.
-Then, simply rinse them in clear lemon water to remove any remaining epidermis.
+Since it is impossible to peel Chinese artichokes, the method to remove the skin involves rubbing them in a coarse cloth after washing them.
+You can also scrub them with a soft-bristled brush.
+Then, simply rinse them in lemon-infused water to remove any remaining epidermis.

-Chinese artichokes are mainly eaten steamed, simply blanched for 10 minutes, or pan-fried.
-They can also be cooked as a gratin.
+Chinese artichokes are mainly eaten steamed, simply blanched for 10 minutes, or sautéed.
+They can also be cooked in a gratin.
 They pair wonderfully with meats and game.
-In Japan, they are also eaten pickled in vinegar.Chinese artichoke cultivation
+In Japan, they are also enjoyed pickled in vinegar.Chinese artichoke cultivation

-Chinese artichokes are rich in dietary fibre, essential for digestive system function.
-However, they contain stachyose which can make them hard to digest.
-They are also a source of plant proteins, and nutrients like potassium, calcium or phosphorus.
-They are also very nourishing and very low in fat.
+Chinese artichokes are rich in dietary fibre, essential for the digestive system.
+However, they contain stachyose, which can make them hard to digest.
+They are also a source of plant-based proteins and nutrients like potassium, calcium, and phosphorus.
+Additionally, they are very nourishing and very low in fat.

 Frequently asked questions

-Since crosnes only keep for 2 to 3 days in the fridge, it's perfectly possible to freeze them if the harvest is abundant.
+Since crosnes only keep for 2 to 3 days in the fridge, it is entirely possible to freeze them if the harvest is abundant.
 Simply wash them without removing the skin.

-The epidermis being very thin and the Chinese artichokes so twisted, it's impossible to peel them with a knife.
-Simply place them in a cloth with a handful of coarse salt if desired, and rub them between your hands.
-Then, rinse them under water and they're ready to be cooked.
+The epidermis is very thin, and the crosnes are so twisted that it's impossible to peel them with a knife.
+Simply place them in a cloth, optionally with a handful of coarse salt, and rub them between your hands.
+Then, rinse them under water, and they're ready to be cooked.

 Comments